Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Running 1000 metres in 4 minutes 15 seconds 1000 metres in 5 minutes 40 seconds

-Lifting & Carrying Carry 35 kg weight for 100 metres in 2 minutes Carry 20 kg weight for 100 metres in 2 minutes
+Weight Lifting and Carrying Carry 35 kg for 100 metres in 2 minutes Carry 20 kg for 100 metres in 2 minutes

-PwD candidates (with specific disabilities) are exempt from PET — their appointment is subject to medical suitability for the post only.
+PwBD candidates with specific locomotor disabilities are exempt from PET — their selection is subject only to medical suitability for the post.

-Most common DV rejection reason: OBC NCL certificate in state format (not central government format) or expired OBC NCL certificate.
-Arrange all documents, especially caste certificates, well before the exam — they take 2–4 weeks to obtain.
+Most common DV rejection cause: OBC-NCL certificate in state format (instead of central government format) or expired OBC-NCL certificate.
+These take 2–4 weeks to obtain — arrange all documents before the exam, not after results.

 Medical Examination — Stage 4

-Railway Group D (Track Maintainer, Point Man, Helper) typically requires Medical Grade B-1:
+Railway Group D posts (Track Maintainer, Point Man, Helper) generally require Medical Grade B1:

 Parameter Standard